Slips happen! How to recover from making mistakes at work

 Feedback Frequency holds the 7th lowest score of Officevibe’s 26 Sub-Metrics of Employe Engagement, and 21% of employees say they are unsatisfied with the frequency at which they meet their manager for a feedback session.

 What does this tell us?
 Working on your timing is a good place to start.
 In the fast-paced workforce of today, employees don’t want to wait until the end of the year (or even the end of the month) for feedback.
-It’s important for managers to establish ongoing conversations with employees, and create dedicated moments for delivering feedback.
+It’s important for managers to establish ongoing conversations with employees, and create dedicated moments for delivering regular employee feedback.

 Timing tip: check in first